 Each of us is unique.
 We each thrive on different types of foods, various portions sizes, and individualized eating schedules.
-You and I each have our own areas of growth.
+You and I each have our own areas of strength and those in need of growth.

 What it takes to glorify God in your eating depends on what the Holy Spirit has for you.

 Rather than offering you a list of to-do’s, I’d like to give you a few simple questions you can ask yourself when deciding what and how to eat.

 1. How is the Holy Spirit leading me?

 And your ears shall hear a word behind you, saying, “This is the way, walk in it,” when you turn to the right or when you turn to the left.
 Isaiah 30:21 ESV

 If we are honest, we often know in our heart of hearts whether our eating is in line with godly behavior… or not.
 It is easy to find justifications to eat (“I’ll just have one,” “I’ll start tomorrow”) but godliness doesn’t bend to our excuses.